 All of our servers have a requirement for SMTP authentication in order to send email.

-When sending email using an email application on your computer such as Outlook, Thunderbird or Mac Mail and you receive the error “550 Access denied – Invalid HELO name”, it means you have not ticked the option “My outgoing server (SMTP) requires authentication” in your email appliation.
+When sending an email using an email application on your computer such as Outlook, Thunderbird or Mac Mail and you receive the error “550 Access denied – Invalid HELO name”, it means you have not ticked the option “My outgoing server (SMTP) requires authentication” in your email appliation.
 For steps on enabling this feature in common email applications, please see below:

 - From the Menu Bar, Click Tools then Click E-mail Accounts